MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Prerequisites: prepare device metadata

-1. Download place information from Places.<br>
+1. Download place information from Places.

-   Install PowerShell 7.
-For more information, see [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows).<br>Open PowerShell as an administrator and run the following two PowerShell commands to check if your account has TenantPlacesManagement role, and to make sure your username is listed.
+   - Install PowerShell 7.
+For more information, see [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows).
+   - Open PowerShell as an administrator and run the following two PowerShell commands to check if your account has TenantPlacesManagement role, and to make sure your username is listed.

 ```powershell
 Install-Module -Name ExchangeOnlineManagement